Does the wellness industry actually promote wellness?

 The rise of McDonald’s, convince food, and the huge meat industries are all byproducts of capitalism but on the other end of the spectrum, we have the wellness industry.
 What started out as an extremely niche market has turned into a $4 TRILLION dollar industry and is only projected to grow more.

 It is very appealing especially in consumeristic and image-driven wealthy countries such as America which also has a very individualistic culture.
-This means that other countries who are collectivist cultures focus more on the group but we focus on the individual in America which breeds intense competition.
+This means that other countries that are collectivist cultures focus more on the group but we focus on the individual in America which breeds intense competition.

 Health and wellness have turned into somewhat of a competition thanks to clever marketing and celebrity endorsements.
 While you are thinking you are just buying products that help you become your “best self” you are actually just funding this gigantic industry that is selling you products with the intention of leading you to believe that the next product you buy is the one that will give you fulfillment, health, and happiness.